-The core of a Sim IDX application is the listener, a Solidity contract that defines what onchain data to index.
+The core of a Sim IDX app is the listener, a Solidity contract that defines what onchain data to index.
 By writing simple handlers for specific contract function calls or events, you instruct the Sim IDX framework on which data to capture and store in your database.

 This guide covers the structure of a listener contract, how to add indexing for new functions, and how to test your logic.